ect123/temp-map-projections/content/datum.md

 ### North American Datum 1983

-- uses the the Geodetic Reference System (GRS80)
+- uses the Geodetic Reference System (GRS80)
-- uses the Earth's center as the reference point rather than a ranch in Kansas
+- uses the Earth's centre as the reference point rather than a ranch in Kansas
 - based on both ground measurements and satellite information
 - developed using 250,000 stations
 - from 1986 to 2011, this datum has been adjusted four times
+- uses an ellipsoid that tries to fit North America, so it's more accurate for this part of the world

 ### World Geodetic System of 1984 (WGS 1984)